A stack of my book binding examples

 The other approach is to create the front cover, back cover, and spine as individual sections, and join them on the inside.
 I don’t know if this is a case binding or is called something different, but I actually like this approach.

-Secret Belgium Binding
+Secret Belgium Binding – with holed spine

 This method of bookbinding used two sewing stages.
 One to connect the covers and spine, and the second to connect the page sections to the spine board.
 It’s a bit fiddly to do, but creates a nice looking spine pattern.

-I’m yet to create a true secret Belgium Bound book.
+Until recently, I hadn’t created a true secret Belgium Bound book.
 The “proper” way is to connect the spine within a loop of thread, but each time I’ve tried this binding technique I’ve added a row of holes down the centre of the spine to hold it in place more securely.
+I like how this technique looks, but now sure if this variation on the Belgium binding has a name.

 Australian (Reverse) Piano Hinge Binding

-I stumbled across a tutorial for this no-stitch binding method, using a loop of card pushed through the crease of the paper sections, which is held in place with a rod of card.
-I really like this technique when I’m not in the mood to do battle with needle and thread.
 The benefit is that you can remove sections from a bound book and replace them with new pages.
 This binding is a variation on the Piano Hinge which uses external rods (toothpicks or bamboo skewers work), to hold the pages in pace.
 Whereas the Australian version used internal/flat hinge bindings.
 Not sure why these are called a Piano Hinge, when you actually use an accordion fold!

 What I love about bookbinding is that there are established techniques for creating bound bounds, and once you familiarise yourself with them, the world is your oyster.
 You can mix and match techniques and styles to create you own version of these foundation designs.